moostrik/ofxFlowTools/README.md

 To complete the addon (what is a fluid sim without particles?)
 I added experimental GLSL particle engine.

 Have fun!

-DEPENDENCIES & SYSTEM SPECS

-- The last version of the addon was created using OSX 10.10 and OF 0.8.4, using nVidia Geforce graphics cards.
-- The addon should work on older versions of OSX, Windows and Linux, using nVidia Geforce, AMD Radeon cards.
-- The addon might work on professional nVidia and AMD cards (it did work on the MacPro FirePro card, but not as fast as expected).
-- The addon does NOT work on most integrated Intel graphics solutions, like the MacMini Iris graphics.

 CREDITS AND ACKNOWLEDGEMENTS: